sudouptime/lifelong-golfer-theory/README.md

 Many experienced golfers eventually say:

-> "I can't hit my irons like I used to."
+> "I can't hit my irons the way I used to."

+The reasons may be age.

+They may be injury.

+They may be reduced practice time.

-The reasons may include age, injury, reduced practice time, or other physical changes.
+Or they may simply be other physical changes.

-But that observation appears repeatedly throughout the golfing community.
+Regardless of the reason, this is something that is repeatedly heard throughout the golfing community.

-Based on my own experience, I decided not to wait until that point.
+Based on my own experience, I decided not to wait until that day arrived.

-Instead, this theory reallocates the traditional responsibilities of irons to fairway woods and wedges.
+Instead, this theory reallocates the traditional responsibilities of irons to fairway woods.

 This theory does not reject irons.

-It simply assigns their responsibilities differently.
+It simply redefines their role.

 ---

 ## Why This Theory Does Not Use Hybrids

-In the current implementation, this theory does not use hybrids.
+The current implementation does not include hybrids.

 The reason is not distance.

 The reason is long-term sustainability.

-During testing, fairway woods felt more suitable to this theory than hybrids in comparable loft ranges.
+Through repeated testing, I found that fairway woods were better suited to this theory than hybrids with similar lofts.

-The main reasons were:
+The primary reasons were:

 - A wider sole
 - Smoother turf interaction
 - Easier launch
-- More height with less effort
+- Greater height with less effort
-- Less impact stress on the wrists

-Fairway woods also made it easier to produce height and distance with less physical effort.
+Fairway woods also made it easier to produce both height and distance with less physical demand.

 This theory does not claim that hybrids are ineffective.

 For many golfers, hybrids are excellent clubs.

-However, under the principles of this system, fairway woods fulfilled the same responsibilities with fewer compromises.
+However, within the principles of this system, fairway woods proved to be better suited to this theory.

 For that reason, hybrids are not included in the current implementation.

 ---

-## Why This Theory Limits Wedge Distances
+## Why This Theory Limits Wedge Distance

-Within this theory, wedges are not asked to maximize distance.
+In this theory, wedges are not intended to maximize distance.

 Their role is precision.

-They are used to create predictable height and landing points while minimizing unnecessary physical stress.
+They are used to produce predictable trajectories and landing points while minimizing unnecessary physical strain.

-Instead of forcing distance through aggressive technique, this theory emphasizes stable sole interaction and repeatable contact.
+Rather than generating distance through aggressive technique, this theory emphasizes stable turf interaction and repeatable impact.

-The emphasis is not power.
+The priority is not power.

-The emphasis is consistency.
+The priority is consistency.

-Within the current implementation:
+In the current implementation:

-- SW (58°) is responsible for carries between 1 and 40 yards.
+- The SW (58°) is responsible for carry distances between 1 and 40 yards.
-- AW (46°) is responsible for carries between 1 and 80 yards.
+- The AW (46°) is responsible for carry distances between 1 and 80 yards.

-The basic role of the wedges is clear.
+The role of the wedges is straightforward.

 Launch the ball.